 Community Engagement and Leading School Change Certificate

-Program Director: Dr. Carla Finkelstein
+Program Director: Dr. Katherine Orlando

-- Skills for making changes to improve the ways in which schools serve and are accountable to their students, families, and communities.
+- Skills for making changes to improve the ways in which schools serve and are accountable to their students, families, and communities

 This post-baccalaureate certificate (PBC) will serve teachers, counselors, and non-profit employees working with schools who would like to develop skills in leadership and community engagement.
 The need for these skills is especially urgent among the growing population of professionals working with students in poverty in both urban and suburban communities in Maryland.